 From its start in 1977 as a grassroots effort to provide assistance and support for women victims of domestic violence, Women Helping Women has steadily grown to become an established non-profit agency that provides a comprehensive continuum of services to over 600 women and their children each year.
 Throughout its 34-year history, Women Helping Women has expanded its organizational capacity to support a variety of programs, projects and activities focused on direct intervention, advocacy, education and prevention.
 Today, Women Helping Women supports a staff of more than 25 dedicated professionals and is recognized as a statewide leader in domestic violence intervention and prevention.

 The scope of services at the shelter include intake, case management, progress evaluation, system advocacy, support groups, parenting groups, goal setting and review, transportation, group and individual advocacy, and ongoing referrals to various agencies, including legal, medical, housing, welfare, mental health and substance abuse services.
-Assistance with Temporary Restraining Orders is also available at the shelter location.
+Assistance with Temporary Restraining Orders is also available while at the shelter location.